dailytelos/nft.scribe/README.md

 Our contract ensures a seamless experience for interoperability and functionalities vital for the thriving NFT community on the Telos platform.

 ---

+### TODO List:
+- FUNCTION: Create NFT User based on #
+- FUNCTION: NFT Pricing calculation function
+- FUNCTION: Billing function for account creation
+    - Add prefunding account to nftservice name("reg.cost.per"), it'll be paid by oracles if evm_owner is admin
+    - Prefunded % of users when registering

+---
+# Interchain NFT's Formats

+### Username Convention for Interchain NFT's

+Example: `aa42.crypto@eth.mainnet`

+Technical formatting: `std::string sName = name("xxxxx.suffix").to_string() + "@" + name("eth.mainnet");`
+- `xxxxx` allows for registration of **33,554,432** NFT accounts under one registration, more than needed.
+- `suffix` allows for `1,073,741,824` NFT service registrations for different NFT projects.
+- `@` used as a separator between the user and the network they operate on, like an email address.
+- `eth.mainnet` specifies the network_id the user is operating on

+---
+# Future Advancements
+Things to consider, if successfully deployed:
+- Premium user names (uint128_t secondary key) for each network, ownership of the premium name exists as NFT on network_id chain
+- Transaction fee implementation option to turn on if needed

+---
 ---

 # manage.hpp